BestTimesToVisit.com Logo

 transport

 Embrace the bike culture!
-Copenhagen is incredibly bike-friendly, and renting a bike is often the fastest and most enjoyable way to get around.
-Check out Donkey Republic for easy bike rentals via their app – you'll find bikes all over the city.
+Copenhagen is incredibly bike-friendly, and renting a bike is the best way to see the city like a local.
+Check out Donkey Republic for easy bike rentals via their app – you can pick up and drop off bikes all over town.
+Just remember to signal with your hand and stay in the bike lanes!

 food